 Consider now women and children, the other two groups with high and rising depression rates.
 The principal change reducing their access to whiffs of danger and subjecting them to risk starvation, has been the rise of the modern family, documented in Shorter (1977), and from about 1970 onwards, the rise of the even smaller unit, the post modern family.
 For women, the process has left them progressively more isolated in the home, educating their offspring, bereft of the variety of tiny risks involved in operating in the tribe, in the village or in the large establishments of the upper class, in each of which they interacted with a wide variety of children and adults.
-The increasing focus on mothering, and mothering smaller and smaller broods, has moreover resulted in unhealthy forms of protection of the children that risk starve the mother as she sacrifices her external world to keep her brood safe from the external world.
+The increasing focus on mothering, and mothering smaller and smaller broods, has moreover resulted in unhealthy forms of protection of the children.
+At the same time the over-protecting mother risk starves herself unhealthy forms of protection of the children.
+At the same time the over-protecting mother risk starves herself as she sacrifices her external world to keep her brood safe.
 As with the poor, this is not to say that women cloistered in the house caring for their partner and children recognise themselves as under-challenged.
 Rather they may perceive themselves as finding helping their family more challenging through modernisation.

-Risk starvation however can occur because females set themselves higher family challenges of more strenuously protecting and educating their young.
-Such narrowing of goals prevents these women from having the range of challenges enabled by interaction in the larger community, disabled by excess focus on one's spouse and offspring.
-This range of challenges are required to avoid risk starvation.
-Whiffs of danger are only attained with variety in the challenges, no in the concentration of all challenges in the home.
+Risk starvation however occurs because females set themselves higher family challenges of more strenuously protecting and educating their young.
+Such narrowing of goals to primarily family ones prevents these women from having the wider range of challenges enabled by interaction in the larger community.
+This wider range of challenges is required to avoid risk starvation.
+Whiffs of danger are only attained with variety in the challenges, not in the concentration of all challenges inside the home.

-For children, the move to the modern and now to the post-modern family, has in a parallel manner to that of females, increased their risk starvation, with their varieties of tiny risks further curtailed by the advent of the television and computer games.
+For children, the move to the modern and now to the post-modern family has in a parallel manner to that of females increased their risk starvation.
+Children's varieties of tiny risks have been further curtailed by the advent of the television and computer games.
 Children's risk starvation is also caused in part by their increasing reliance for social interaction on parents.
 This is due to the diminished number of siblings and diminished contact with the extended family and wider community.

-Whiffs rather than bigger risks are partly acquired by the fluidity of being able to move out of unsuitable interactions with a parent or one sibling to the company of other siblings, or neighbours, or more distant relatives, or into the fields or forest.
+Whiffs, rather than bigger risks, are partly acquired by the fluidity of being able to move out of unsuitable interactions with a parent or one sibling to the company of other siblings, or neighbours, or more distant relatives, or into the fields or forest.
 Social fluidity tends to keep risks tinier, lack of fluidity to magnify them.
-To give one example, it does not matter much if a father is angry if the child can escape to laugh about it with his father's brother, his uncle (who may moreover calm down your father).
+To give one example, it does not matter much if a father is angry if the child can escape to laugh about it with his father's brother, his uncle (who may moreover calm down father).
 But an angry father is more serious, can even be a disaster, in a post modern family with little scope for the child to ever escape and discover that others hold a different evaluation of how bad that child really had been - or of whether the child was really bad at all.
 In short, that formerly wider social net for children made it less dangerous to be the offspring of people with poor parenting skills.
 In a wide social network, the wider society both helps generate the whiffs that children need, and helps put a curb on bad behaviour of parents generating moderate and big risks.